Scuole Grandi of Venice: Structure and physical layout

 The Scuole Grandi were regulated by the Procurators of Venice, who set forth a complex balance of elected offices, mirroring the structures of the republic.
 Paying members could vote in the larger Capitolo, which in turn elected 16 members to a supervisory Banca: a chief officer, Vicario (first deputy), Guardian da Mattin (director of processions), a scribe and twelve officers known as the Degani (two for each sestiere).
 A second board, known as the Zonta was meant to examine the accounts of the Banca.

 Typically the main building consisted of an androne, or meeting hall for the provision of charity; the upper floor contained the salone used for meeting of the Capitolo and a smaller room, the albergo, used for meetings of the Banca and Zonta.
 They often had an affiliated hospital and church.
 The Scuola often sheltered relics, commissioned famous works of art, or patronized musicians and composers.

 List of Scuole Grandi

-By 1552, there were six Scuole Grandi:
+By 1552, there were six Scuole Grandi, but the first four arose out of flagellant societies of the thirteenth century: